pedrolobo98/SmH-BloodAnalysis-Library/README.md

 ```
 <uses-permission android:name="android.permission.CAMERA" />
 ```
-Start the activity responsible for camera live mode from your activity
+Start the activity responsible for camera live mode from your activity.
 ```
 val intent = Intent(this, CameraActivity::class.java)
 val activityName = this::class.java.name